 When assessing the transport, transfer, and future use of these toxic substances associated with the proposed DoD expansion, there are not expected to be any significant environmental consequences from ACM, LBP, and PCBs.
-This is because LBPs were banned by the USEPA in 1978 and most uses of PCBs were banned by the USEPA in 1979.
-In addition, ACM and radon gas not already present would not be transported or transferred as a result of these activities.
-Therefore, because existing BMPs and SOPs (Volume 7) would be followed, toxic substances impacts would be less than significant, and no mitigation measures are required.
+This is because LBPs were banned by the USEPA in 1978 and most uses of PCBs USEPA-banned in 1979.
+In addition, ACM and radon gas not already present would not be transported/transferred as a result of these activities.
+Therefore, as existing protocols would be followed, toxic substances impacts would be less than significant, and no mitigation measures are required.

 Expanded DoD missions on Guam would result in an increase in the off-island transport and inter-island transfer of hazardous waste.
 Increases in the transport/transfer and use of pesticides, herbicides, solvents, adhesives, lubricants, corrosive liquids, aerosols, and other hazardous wastes are expected.
-Table 17.2-2 provides quantities of hazardous waste known to be used by the Marine Corps on Okinawa.
+Table 17.2-4 provides quantities of hazardous waste known to be used by the Marine Corps on Okinawa.
 It is estimated that this activity would result in an increase to the Guam hazardous waste disposal rate of 50% of the known Okinawa rate, or approximately 322,000 lbs (146,057 kg) annually (DRMO Okinawa 2007).

-Due to the projected increase in hazardous waste, Alternative 1 would have the potential to result in impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
-However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs (see Volume 7) and, therefore, the increase in volume would result in less than significant impacts.
+Due to the projected increase in hazardous waste, Alternative 1 could result in adverse impacts to human health and the environment (i.e., soils, surface water, groundwater, air, and biota).
+However, the increase in hazardous waste would be handled and disposed per applicable BMPs and SOPs and, therefore, the increase in volume would not result in significant impacts.